Multi-agent learning system

 Run the loop on your next document.

-Drop a source, watch the planner produce the path, then move through teach and test until the learner profiler has enough signals to adapt the next session.
+Drop a source, watch the planner produce the path, then move through teach and test until the adaptive agent has enough signals to target your gaps in the next session.